 The distribution management part of Launchpad that now controls the processes by which Ubuntu packages are built, tested, and migrated between different parts of the distribution.
 Soyuz is a reference to the type of Russian rocket that took Mark Shuttleworth to space.
 The word soyuz, in Russian, means "union."

-Launchpad and its components are discussed in more depth in Chapter 9.
+Launchpad and its components are discussed in more depth in Chapter 10.
 The importance of Launchpad in the Ubuntu project cannot be overstated.
 In addition to handling bugs, translations, and distribution building, Launchpad also handles Web site authentication and codifies team membership in the Ubuntu project.
 It is the place where all work in Ubuntu is tracked and recorded.
-Any member of the Ubuntu community and any person who contributes to Ubuntu in almost any way will, in due course, find themselves creating an account in Launchpad.
+Any member of the Ubuntu community and any person who contributes to Ubuntu in almost any way will, in due course, create an account in Launchpad.

 The Ubuntu Foundation